Meet Your New EU Overlords -

 - He was fined €30,000 just last year for a “very serious breach” of insider trading rules on the Spanish stock market, his defence was that it was only 8% of his portfolio.
 I’m rich, it doesn’t matter!

+- He’s fiercely hawkish over Gibraltar and says that the UK will split before Spain, and would welcome an independent Scotland into the EU.
+Despite his visceral opposition to an independent Catalonia…

-- He’s fiercely hawkish over Gibraltar, and also likes being highly aggressive with journalists and innocent Catalan protesters.
+- He says that “you have to live with” how Iran wants to wipe out Israel and also likes being highly aggressive with journalists and innocent Catalan protesters.
 Makes Trump look diplomatic…

 You didn’t vote them in, you can’t vote them out, in fact they can do pretty much whatever they like while living off hugely generous salaries and expense accounts funded by your taxes.
 EU democracy at its finest once again…